qwc-services/qwc-services.github.io/src/topics/Search.md

         y: y,                             // Y coordinate of result
         crs: crs,                         // CRS of result coordinates and bbox
         bbox: [xmin, ymin, xmax, ymax]    // Bounding box of result (if non-empty, map will zoom to this extent when selecting result)
+        geometry: <GeoJSON geometry>      // Optional, result geometry.
+Note: geometries may also be fetched separately via getResultGeometry.
       },
       {                                    // Theme layer search result (advanced):
         type: SearchResultType.THEMELAYER, // Specifies that this is a theme layer search result